centreon/centreon-archived/doc/en/configuration_guide/imp.rst

 .. note::
     With your account you can connect multiple platforms at a time to do your tests.

-3. Discover the catalog and install your fisrt Plugin Packs
+3. Discover the catalog and install your first Plugin Packs
 -----------------------------------------------------------

-To install Plugin Packs, click on the **Setup** buttom to access to the Plugin Packs catalog, or go to the **Configuration > Plugin pack** menu.
+To install Plugin Packs, click on the **Setup** button to access to the Plugin Packs catalog, or go to the **Configuration > Plugin pack** menu.

 .. image:: /_static/images/configuration/imp1.png
    :align: center

 List of Plugin Packs appears.
 Only part of the catalog can be accessed according to your subscription.
-If your subscription. is no longer valid or if you use Centreon IMP trial oofer, only the fisrt 11 Plugin Packs are available.
-The non available Plugin Pack will be freezed.
+If your subscription is no longer valid or if you use Centreon IMP trial offer, only the first 11 Plugin Packs are available.
+The non-available Plugin Pack will be freeze.

 You can search Plugin Packs using: